ccbrown/api-fu/README.md

 These are the guiding principles behind API-fu's design.

 * GraphQL is presently the best standard for web APIs.
 Thus API-fu's focus is on building excellent GraphQL APIs.
 * All mutations should resolve to result types.
 No mutations should simply resolve to a node.
 For example, a `createUser` mutation should resolve to a `CreateUserResult` object with a `user` field rather than simply resolving to a `User`.
 This is necessary to keep mutations extensible.
+Likewise, subscriptions should not resolve directly node types.
+For example, a subscription for messages in a chat room (`chatRoomMessages`) should resolve to a `ChatRoomMessagesEvent` type.
 * Nodes with 1-to-many relationships should make related nodes available via [Relay Cursor Connections](https://facebook.github.io/relay/graphql/connections.htm).
 Nodes should not have fields that simply resolve to lists of related nodes.
 Additionally, all connections must require a `first` or `last` argument that specifies the upper bound on the number of nodes returned by that connection.
 This makes it possible to determine an upper bound on the number of nodes returned by a query before that query begins execution, e.g. using rules similar to [GitHub's](https://developer.github.com/v4/guides/resource-limitations/).
 * Mutations that modify nodes should always include the updated version of that node in the result.
 This makes it easy for clients to maintain up-to-date state and tolerate eventual consistency (If a client updates a resource, then immediately requests it in a subsequent query, the server may provide a version of the resource that was cached before the update.).
-* Nodes must provide revision numbers.
+* Nodes should provide revision numbers.
 Each time a node is modified, the revision number must increment.
 This helps clients maintain up-to-date state and enables simultaneous change detection.

 ## Versioning and Compatibility Guarantees